21 Stunning Varieties of Prayer Plants to Grow at Home

 15. Roseopicta

-As well as a feathery cream or pink outline on the oval-shaped leaf, there are wide, dark and light green stripes, a bright pink midrib, and wide emerald green margins.
-And as new leaves are produced, their purple undersides are displayed.
+As well as a feathery cream or pink outline on the oval-shaped leaves, there are wide, dark and light green stripes, a bright pink midrib, and wide emerald green margins.

 This species is native to Brazil, Colombia, Ecuador, and Peru, and is also known as Calathea roseopicta and C. illustrus.